rodamianro/go/README.md

 # GOLang
-Repositorio de practicas con go
+Repositorie to practice with go